SyntaxReference/SyntaxReference.dev/programming-languages/class/interface/README.md

 //
 // In duck typing, an object's suitability is determined by the presence of certain methods
 // and properties, rather than the type of the object itself.

+// But there is a workaround for Abstract Class that could be useful.
+Check that
+// section for more information.
 ```

 > More Info: